Much of the film's original score is reprised in some way.

 Ensemble Darkhorse: Oscar has proven to be possibly the most popular character in the game.
 The fact that he knife-fights a Raptorand wins probably helps.

-Epileptic Tree: Okay, so how did InGen obtain Mosasaur DNA?
+Okay, so how did InGen obtain Tylosaurus DNA?
 Gerry even mentions that it would be next to impossible to find any.
 Your guess is as good as ours.

 Dr. Sorkin's journal mentions that being able to clone Triceratops has confirmed her suspicions that the related ceratopsian Torosaurus was really a mature specimen rather than a distinct genus.
 This is another ongoing debate among paleontologists.